 In the Secondary School, reading skills form part of the Approaches to learning Skills and thus all subjects focus on the development of literacy throughout the course of study.
-MYP1-3 students have regular reading sessions in the library.
-Teachers are reminded that reading materials needs to be of an appropriate level with differentiation for English language learners.

 Best Language Development and Support

 The school recognises that the development of the students' best language is important on many levels of personal development as outlined in our language Philosophy.
 Even though we are not able to meet the needs of all our students, we do encourage students to continue to develop their best language and/or language spoken at home through exposure, speaking, reading in the language and encourage parents to have an active role in this.